 (Ian Clary, “Evangelical Historiography: The Debate over Christian History,” 240).

-Last week, Doug Wilson published a blog-post in which he criticized Jason Meyer for lamenting Jonathan Edwards’s slave-owning.
+Last week, Douglas Wilson published a blog-post in which he criticized Jason Meyer for lamenting Jonathan Edwards’s slave-owning.
 No, says Wilson, for all we know Edwards was a kind master, supported by the Bible, and surrendering this point will lead us down the slippery slope toward outright rejection of Biblical authority.
 He followed up with answers to letters, and then another post defending his defense of Edwards.

 For those who have followed Wilson’s work for any time, this is the same argument he attempted to put forward in Black & Tan with regard to the Southern slaveholders 100 years later, men like R.L.
 Dabney and others.

 - assume/assert hypotheses about historical figures based on partial evidence or historical revisionism